codalab/worksheets-examples/00-quickstart/README.md

     for line in sorted(sys.stdin.readlines()):
     	print line,

-The following commands will zip up each directory and upload them as bundles, with bundle names "simple-data" and "simple-code" respectively. `cl up` will zip up the directory, upload it to codalab, and then output the bundle's UUID.
-We use the `-n` parameter to specify a bundle name; if no name is specified, then the name of the bundle will be the name of the directory.
+The following commands will zip up each directory and upload them as bundles.
+This will create new bundles with names "data" and "code" respectively. `cl up` will zip up the directory, upload it to codalab, and then output the bundle's UUID.
+We could use the `-n` parameter to specify a bundle name; however, since no name was specified, then the name of the bundle will be the name of the directory.

-    worksheets-examples/00-quickstart$ cl up data -n quickstart-data
+    worksheets-examples/00-quickstart$ cl up data
     Preparing upload archive...
     Uploading data.tar.gz (0x47041bd9565941f38a001b705a90c502) to https://worksheets.codalab.org
     Sent 0.00MiB [0.00MiB/sec]
     0x47041bd9565941f38a001b705a90c502
-    worksheets-examples/00-quickstart$ cl up code -n quickstart-code
+    worksheets-examples/00-quickstart$ cl up code
     Preparing upload archive...
     Uploading code.tar.gz (0xb536a6447bbe4ec797054d38667384ce) to https://worksheets.codalab.org
     Sent 0.00MiB [0.00MiB/sec]
     0xb536a6447bbe4ec797054d38667384ce

 ## Running a worksheet
 Here, we're going to execute our sorting code on the `lines.txt` file.
-We'll mount the `quickstart-data` and `quickstart-code` bundles as dependencies, by prepending a colon before them.
+We'll mount the `data` and `code` bundles as dependencies, by prepending a colon before them.
 Dependencies are mounted onto the root of the file system with their bundle name.
 We again use the `-n` parameter to name the bundle that represents this run.

-    worksheets-examples/00-quickstart$ cl run :quickstart-data :quickstart-code "python quickstart-code/sort.py < quickstart-data/lines.txt" -n sorted
+    worksheets-examples/00-quickstart$ cl run :data :code "python code/sort.py < data/lines.txt" -n sorted
     0xea46dbb112444eb1aba285623cbe433f

 To see the output of the bundle after you run it, you can see the files within the bundle with `cl cat <bundle_name>`, and the standard output with `cl cat <bundle_name>/stdout`.